multimodalAI/multimodal-ai-hugo-group/content/authors/yao-zhang/_index.md

 superuser: false

 # Role/position
-role: Executive Board Member of the UK Open Multimodal AI Network & Lecturer in Marine/Maritime Digitalisation and Automation, UCL
+role: Lead for Equality, Diversity, and Inclusion at the UK Open Multimodal AI Network & Lecturer in Marine/Maritime Digitalisation and Automation, UCL

 # Order that this section appears on the page.
 weight: 15